DavidJedeikin/rotations-tutorial/README.md

 # Rotations Tutorial

-Rotations can be confusing - this tutorial should help you build intuition for some of the key/basic concepts.
+Rotations can be confusing - this tutorial should with building intuition about some of the key/basic concepts.

 # Getting started